davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 ---
 layout: post
-title:  "Model Binding away from Primitive Obsession"
+title:  "Model Binding away from Primitive Obsession in ASP.NET Web APIs"
 date:   2023-12-25 14:46:08 +0100
-categories: csharp aspnet
+categories: c# asp.net
 ---

-Type systems are great, yet often we don't use them to their full potential.
-We often use primitive types to represent domain concepts.
-For example, we may use an `int` to represent a `CustomerId` or a `string` to represent a `Week`.
+Type systems are great, yet often not used to their full potential.
+Primitive types are commonly used to represent domain concepts.
+For example, by using an `int` to represent a `CustomerId` or a `string` to represent a `Week`.
 This post will attempt to answer the question: what can I do at the ASP.NET Web API boundary to avoid using primitive types?
 Sadly, it turns out things aren't so simple, and thus be forewarned: one might choose to not use ASP.NET's model binding capabilities for this purpose.

-Let's take a rather simple case: the number `123` representing a `CustomerId`.
-We can use a `record` to represent this:
+Let's take a rather simple case: the number `123` representing a `CustomerId`, representable as a `record`:

 {% highlight csharp %}
 public readonly record struct CustomerId(int Value) { }